Skip to content

 House plants are definitely having a moment right now - if it's not on your Pinterest boards, then it's on your Instagram feed.
 If it's not on social media, it's in magazines, TV shows and your best friends homes.
 But, is incorporating greenery into your interiors really that straight forward?

-Luckily for us, Macrame Designer and Maker and Founder of by-me.london, Katie Mitchell, is here to shed some light.
+Luckily for us, Macrame Designer and Maker and Founder of By-Me, Katie Mitchell, is here to shed some light.

 -----